Karishma-D/krishi/README.md

 # krishi
-the file has information about the rainbow
+the file has python code